roostoo/roostoo.github.io/terms-of-service.md

-### Mock Trading Competition Disclaimers
+#### Mock Trading Competition Disclaimers

 1. Roostoo is a software tool provider for third parties to host mock trading competitions.
 2. Roostoo is not a sponsor for any Partner Host contest shall there be any prize promotions.
-3. Roostoo does not represent any partner host who conducts the competitions.
+3. Roostoo does not represent any Partner Host who conducts the competitions.
 4. Any imagery, external link, content description and other branded material used on the mock trading competition interface are agreed and provided by the Partner Hosts.
-5. Roostoo and Partner Host reserve the right to cancel, terminate, modify or suspend the Mock Trading Competition.
+5. Roostoo and Partner Host reserve the right to cancel, terminate, modify or suspend the Mock Trading Competitions.
-6. Any person acting in bad faith, violating the Roostoo Terms, or abusing any aspect of the Mock Trading Competitions will be disqualified and their account will be removed.
+6. Any person acting in bad faith, violating the Roostoo Terms, or abusing any aspect of the Mock Trading Competitions will be disqualified at the discretion of Roostoo and the Partner Host, and their account will be removed.

 By entering the mock trading competitions, you are granting Roostoo and the Partner Hosts permission to publicize your username, your country and your Roostoo usage content for advertising and publicity purposes.

 ## Disclaimers and Limitation of Liability

 The content on the Services is strictly for informational purposes.
 Nothing on or in the Services shall constitute or be construed as an offering of any currency or any financial instrument or as investment advice or investment recommendations (such as recommendations as to whether to purchase a currency or instrument) by Roostoo or a recommendation as to an investment strategy by Roostoo.
-Content on this Services should not be considered as information sufficient upon which to base an investment strategy.
+Content on the Services should not be considered as information sufficient to base an investment strategy upon.
 No content on the Services is tailored to the specific needs of any individual, entity or group of individuals.
 Roostoo expresses no opinion as to the future or expected value of any currency, security or other interest.
 Roostoo does not explicitly or implicitly recommend or suggest any investment strategy of any kind.

 The content provided on the Services is submitted to Roostoo by third-party providers.
 Roostoo does not review all content for accuracy, does not review content for completeness or reliability, and does not warrant or guarantee the accuracy, completeness, reliability or any other aspect of any content.

 The Services and the content published within the Services may include inaccuracies or errors.
 Roostoo does not guarantee the accuracy, completeness, timeliness, security, availability or integrity of the Services or any content, and disclaims all liability for any errors or other inaccuracies relating to the Services or the content.
 Roostoo makes no representations about the suitability of the Services or any content, or that the Services or content will be uninterrupted or operate in combination with any software, service, system or other data or information.
 The Services and all content are provided “as is” without warranty of any kind.
 Roostoo disclaims all warranties and conditions that this service, its servers, or any email sent from Roostoo, are free of viruses or other harmful components.
 Roostoo hereby disclaims all warranties and conditions with regard to the Services and the content, including all implied warranties and conditions of merchantability, fitness for a particular purpose, title, and noninfringement.

-To the maximum extent permitted by applicable law, Roostoo assumes no liability or responsibility for any (i) errors, mistakes, or inaccuracies of any content; (ii) personal injury or property damage, of any nature whatsoever, resulting from your access to or use of the service; (iii) any unauthorized access to or use of our servers and/or any and all information stored therein; (iv) any interruption or cessation of transmission to or from the Services; (v) any bugs, viruses, trojan horses, or the like that may be transmitted to or through the Services by any third party; (vi) any errors or omissions in any content or for any loss or damage incurred as a result of the use of any content posted, transmitted, or otherwise made available through the Services; and/or (vii) the defamatory, offensive, or illegal conduct of any third party.
+To the maximum extent permitted by applicable law, Roostoo assumes no liability or responsibility for any (i) errors, mistakes, or inaccuracies of any content; (ii) personal injury or property damage, of any nature whatsoever, resulting from your access to or use of the service; (iii) any unauthorized access to or use of our servers and/or any and all information stored therein; (iv) any interruption or cessation of transmission to or from the Services; (v) any bugs, viruses, trojan horses, or the like that may be transmitted to or through the Services by any third party; (vi) any errors or omissions in any content or for any loss or damage incurred as a result of the use of any content posted, transmitted, or otherwise made available through the Services; and (vii) the defamatory, offensive, or illegal conduct of any third party.

 In no event shall Roostoo (and its respective officers, directors, employees, members, agents, partners and affiliates) be liable for any direct, indirect, punitive, incidental, special, or consequential damages or damages for lost profits, arising out of, or in any way connected with, your access to or use of the Services or with the delay or inability to access, display, or use the service; any computer viruses, information, software, linked services, products, and services obtained through the Services; or otherwise arising out of the access to or use of the Services whether based on a theory of negligence, contract, tort, strict liability, or otherwise, and even if Roostoo has been advised of the possibility of such damages.
 In no event shall Roostoo (and its respective officers, directors, employees, members, agents, partners and affiliates) be liable to you for any claims, proceedings, liabilities, obligations, damages, losses or costs.
 The limitation of liability reflects the allocation of risk between the parties.
 The limitations specified in this section will survive and apply even if any limited remedy specified in these terms is found to have failed of its essential purpose.
 The disclaimers, exclusions, and limitations of liability under this agreement will not apply to the extent prohibited by applicable law.

 ## Prohibited Uses